Make your own blog

 setting up a new page, laying out the necessary form input controls, and adding a new logged-in

 menu item.
-There's also a change here to add a generic class user-form
+There's also a change here to add a generic class user-form, so our

 forms across the whole application can easily acquire a common look-and-feel; see how I've